Wal-Mart agrees to buy Bonobos as Amazon steals spotlight

 Wal-Mart Stores announced its long-awaited acquisition of online clothing seller Bonobos, just in time to have Amazon.com steal the spotlight with its own deal.

 Wal-Mart will pay $310 million in cash for the apparel upstart, which focuses on fitted clothing for men.
-Andy Dunn, Bonobos’s founder and chief executive officer, will continue to oversee the brand while reporting to Wal-Mart e-commerce head Marc Lore.
+Andy Dunn, Bonobos’founder and chief executive officer, will continue to oversee the brand while reporting to Wal-Mart e-commerce head Marc Lore.

 The move is part of Wal-Mart’s bid to gain online prestige, along with customers that may not shop at its big-box stores.
 It follows an agreement to buy the Moosejaw outdoor-equipment site in February and the women’s-apparel seller ModCloth in March.